-To maintain an active CPA license in Rhode Island, certified public accountants have to fulfill the CPE requirement on a triennial basis.
+To maintain an active CPA license in Rhode Island, certified public accountants have to fulfill a CPE requirement on a triennial basis.

 Here is a summary for your reference:

 In Rhode Island, CPAs need 120 hours of continuing education every 3 years.
 Furthermore, CPAs must accumulate these credits during the 3-year reporting period that ends on December 31.
 Afterward, CPAs must renew their licenses by February 15.

 You can also contact the Rhode Island Board of Accountancy for general licensing and CPE information: